If you are applying for this course from within the UK click Apply Now

 This information was correct at the time of publication.

-Financial rewards compare favourably with most other professions.
-Typical starting salaries for pharmacists range from £25,000 - £40,000 depending on sector, location, conditions of employment and experience.
+Financial rewards compare favourably with most other professions and there are excellent career prospects.
 Currently, there is virtually no unemployment of qualified pharmacists.

-On successful completion of the pre-registration training year, you will be required to pass the national registration assessment set by the General Pharmaceutical Council before you are eligible to start your career as a Pharmacist.
+On successful completion of the Trainee Pharmacist Foundation Year, you'll be required to pass the national registration assessment set by the General Pharmaceutical Council (GPhC) before you are eligible to start your career as a pharmacist.

-Many of the staff teaching on this course are practitioners from hospital, community and primary care backgrounds.
-This ensures that our course is employer-led, and means that you will have regular contact with the ‘real world’ of the pharmacy profession.
+Many of the staff teaching on this course are practitioners from hospital, community, and primary care backgrounds.
+This ensures that our course is employer-led, and means that you'll have regular contact with the ‘real world’ of the pharmacy profession.